Lilli Beth Comes Downstairs

 “Lilli Beth?”

-I walked toward her bedroom, put my ear to the door, and heard her talking.
+I walked toward her bedroom, put my ear to the door, and heard her softly talking.
+I felt a chill when I heard what she said, and it deepened when I realized she wasn’t alone.

 “I want a new mommy.”

 “Why?”
-Another voice, but no one had come over, certainly not to visit her.
+Another voice, deeper, but childlike.
+I shivered.
+No one had come to visit.

 “Mommy doesn’t care.
 Allison takes care of me.
 I like Allison.
 She’s better than mommy.”